Help-Python-Group-FR/PyBot/README.md

 ## Who's gonna make it ?

-All the members of my Discord Server that know how to use discord.py !
+All the members of <a href="https://discord.gg/GmHEZz9GGv">my Discord Server<a> that know how to use discord.py !